XML-RPC is a WordPress API that allows WordPress site-owners functionality, while on-the-go. But how does it affect WordPress sites’ security?

 The NinjaFirewall seems like a powerful tool against known attacks that occur according to their signatures.
 But the thing is that most hackers know these signatures, and know that most security measures protect against these signatures.
 So they modify the signatures to perform more successful, and at times, most devastating attacks.

 Alerting of attacks after they’ve taken place isn’t something a lot of website owners can afford, especially with the damage hacks can wreck.
+However, having a hack-cleaner might help you scan for, and remove malware that causes the damage.
+In any case, it’s always important to have a dependable backup service for your WordPress site.

 Did you like this review of NinjaFirewall?
 Would you like to see other firewalls tested too?
 Let us know in the comments!